 How to Password Protect WordPress Posts/Pages

-Why do you Need to Password Protect WordPress Posts/Pages?
+Why do you need to password protect WordPress posts/pages?

-Password protected posts and pages can only be accessed by users who have passwords.
-It gives you the ability to display post to a specific group of people.
-Suppose you are running an online course website.
-And, you have a few courses that you want to give access to only premium users.
-In such a case, you can use password protect WordPress features to do just that.
+Password-protected posts and pages can only be accessed by users who have passwords.
+It gives you the ability to display posts to a specific group of people who you want to.
+For instance, if you are running an online course, you might want to allow access to premium users only.

 Password Protect Your Post/Pages in WordPress